Complete the form to schedule a free consultation with a traffic lawyer

 Traffic violations are legally categorized into three distinct classes—infractions, misdemeanors, and felonies—with higher penalties and long-term consequences that directly impact your criminal record, driving privileges, and insurance costs.

-Furthermore, according to NHTSA data analysis, 73% of all traffic violations are classified as infractions, while 24% are misdemeanors and 3% are felonies.
+Furthermore, according to NHTSA data analysis, most traffic violations are classified as infractions, while others fall into misdemeanor or felony categories.
 Therefore, understanding these classifications determines your defense strategy and potential consequences.

 Traffic Infractions: Minor Violations with Civil Penalties